yostudios/Spritemapper/README.rst

 :Authors: Yo Studios <opensource@yostudios.se>

-Spritemapper is an application that merges multiple images into one and generating the CSS positioning for the corresponding slices.
+Spritemapper is an application that merges multiple images into one and generates CSS positioning for the corresponding slices.

-The package consists of a simple command-line tool that "does the job", and a Python library including its own PNG and CSS parser.
+The package consists of a simple command-line tool that "does the job" and a Python library including its own PNG and CSS parser.
 The choice of writing/bundling this was to stay off 3rd-party requirements.
 Anybody who has ever had the pleasant job of installing PIL__ on various platforms should have